alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level17.5.png" width = 600>
 </p>

-In this case, ChatGPT was able to solve this problem.
+In this case, Wolfram was able to solve this problem.
 It understood that it was a problem related to Newton's Law of Cooling, and successfully determined the cooling constant `k`.

 ##### Level 18: Calculating the work done in compressing a spring.
 The example from below comes from the following YouTube video: [Work done by Spring Example](https://www.youtube.com/watch?v=uUgMK8wQAcU).